enj/enhancements/keps/sig-auth/2784-csr-duration/README.md

 appropriate minimum to prevent accidental DOS against the CSR API.
 Furthermore, `10` minutes is a short enough lifetime that revocation is not of concern.

-TODO spec is immutable after creation, changes are silently dropped TODO jordan conversation re: upgrades and downgrades TODO beta no feature gate
-TODO note that signers are multi threaded

 ### Test Plan

 Unit tests covering: